hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

+[Note the reversal of the order of factors.
+I intend to fix this!]
 We can view this as decomposing $d$ into a higher-dimensional index tensor, which iterates over the tensor product basis, but we won't worry about the details.